Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - src: `infinity.image`
-  >the `infinity.image` object instance to assign the contents from
+  >The `infinity.image` object instance to assign the contents from.

 Example: